Facebook’s AI teaches robots to navigate environments using less data

-In a recent paper published on the preprint server Arxiv.org, researchers at Carnegie Mellon, Facebook, and the University of Illinois Urbana-Champaign propose Active Neural Simultaneous Localization and Mapping (SLAM), a hierarchical approach for teaching AI agents to explore environments.
+In a recent paper published on the preprint server Arxiv.org, researchers at Carnegie Mellon, Facebook, and the University of Illinois Urbana-Champaign propose Active Neural Simultaneous Localization and Mapping (Active Neural SLAM), a hierarchical approach for teaching AI agents to explore environments.
 They say that it leverages the strength of both classical and AI-based path- and goal-planning methods, making it robust against errors and sidestepping the complexities associated with previous approaches.

 Techniques like those underpinning Active Neural SLAM could greatly advance the state of the art in robotics.
 Navigation, which in this context refers not only to coordinate navigation but to pathfinding (i.e., finding paths to objects), is a critical task for autonomous machines.
 But training those machines to learn about mapping requires a lot of computation.